258356/github-upload/requirements/readme.md

 People used to stand in a long queue in banks for small transaction so this system provides ease to all the customers.

+## When

+The problem began when alot of people used to visit banks and everybody needs to wait for hours to even check their balance.

+## Where

+This system can be used all over India according to the requirements.

+## How

+This problem was causing long delays,even minor mistakes and alot of wastage in time.

 # Detail requirements
 ## High Level Requirements: